-Any rule that depends on context will require very strong evidence that it is in fact required to write any useful mnemonics for some language users; the generation panel shall proceed on the presumption that a code point or variant that requires context rules is likely to violate the Simplicity, Conservatism, and Usability principles.
+Any rule that depends on context will require very strong evidence that it is in fact required to write any useful mnemonics for some language users; the generation panel shall proceed on the presumption that a code point or variant that requires context rules is likely to violate the Simplicity, Conservatism, and Least Astonishment principles, if not the Contextual Safety principle as well.
 In any case, code points permitted by IDNA2008 under the CONTEXTO and CONTEXTJ rules are automatically excluded, because those context rules are not simple enough to be appropriate for the root zone.